yashilanka/nb2sb/README.md

       $( '#nb2sb-nav' ).nb2sb({
     	  selectors : {
     	    //select the button or icon.
 See point 2 in Basic HTML Structure
     		opener: '#nb2sb-btn',
     		//select the menu.
 See point 3 in Basic HTML Structure
     		content: '#nb2sb-content',
+    		//select the link that will close the sidebar when clicked
+    		closingLinks: '.close-nb2sb'
     		},
     		//here you can customize the plug-in
     		settings: {